 - Notify your bank before you travel.
 Otherwise, your bank could interpret charges abroad as fraudulent and block your card.

 - Get your bank’s phone number.
 Simply call to resolve issues with your card.

 - Get a backup card.
 Make sure you keep it safe.
 Sometimes, it can be your only access to funds.

 - Get some cash.
 Use it for incidentals and for smaller shops where credit cards aren’t accepted.

 South Africa is known for credit card fraud, but you can still use your card safely if you exercise caution.
 Consider making a cash withdrawal for places that don’t accept credit cards.

 Consider using a debit card for cash withdrawals to avoid cash advance fees and an APR.
-For all other purchases, make sure you use a credit card without foreign transaction fees.
+For all other purchases, make sure you use a travel credit card without foreign transaction fees.